system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ## Replacing the CPU fans:

-Thelio B4 contains two CPU fans.
+Thelio Mira R3 contains two CPU fans.
 One is mounted on the CPU shroud, and one is mounted on the cooler.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 25 minutes